The timeline from 80s to 90s

 Timeline of UK Sound: 1980s to 1990s

-Key sounds form 80s to 90s: Punk, Jungle, Techno
+Key Sounds from 80s to 90s: Punk, Jungle, Techno

 Late 1970s – Early 1980s: Punk and Reggae Fusion